diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics

-1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (accepted to Journal of Peridynamics and Nonlocal Modeling), [Preprint](https://engrxiv.org/uv8m7/)
 1. An overview for coupling finite elements with peridynamics
 1. On the treatment of boundary conditions for bond-based peridynamic models, (submitted)
 1. A comparative review of peridynamics and phase field models for engineering fracture mechanics